agileek/hassio-addons/signal/README.md

 You have to install the homeassistant part too, if you want it to work.
 This part right now is a manual process, I don't know if we can automate it.

-Just copy signalmessenger to the custom_copmonents folder in your configuration directory `cp -R signalmessenger/ /config/custom_components/signalmessenger/`
+Just copy signalmessenger to the custom_components folder in your configuration directory `cp -R signalmessenger/ /config/custom_components/signalmessenger/`

 Activate the plugin in your configuration.yaml